 - These caramelized peaches are delicious served at any temperature, so you can either serve them right away or save them for later.

 - Enjoy these peaches on their own or use them as a topping for pancakes, waffles, or ice cream.

-- Store leftovers in the fridge for up to three days.
+- Store leftovers in an airtight container in the fridge for up to three days.